Future-Power-Networks/Simplus-Grid-Tool/Documentations/DeveloperManual.md

 "InstallSimplexPS.m" and "UninstallSimplexPS.m" are files for the installation and uninstallation of the toolbox.

 "UserMain.m" is the main file for users, which runs the toolbox.
-"UserDate.xlsx" is file containing all data of the users' power systems.
-Default data of a 4-bus power system is saved in this excel file, so that users can run "UserMain.m" directly the first time without the requirement of any further actions or inputting their own data.
+"UserDate.xlsx" is a excel form containing all data of users' power systems.
+The default data of an example 4-bus power system is saved in this file, so that users can run "UserMain.m" the first time without any further actions.

-"Examples" folder contains the examples which can be used by users.
-For example, "IEEE_14Bus.xlsx" contains the data for a standard IEEE 14 bus power system.
+"Examples" folder contains more examples which can be used by users.

+"Documentations" folder contains documentations which introduce the toolbox, such as "DeveloperManual.md" and "UserManual.md".

 ### Folders for developers only:

 "+SimplexPS" is the root name space folder, which contains all the functions (except for functions available for users such as "UserMain.m") used in the toolbox.
 For Matlab, "+" implies [a name space (or equivalently a package)](https://uk.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html).
 The use of name space is mainly for avoiding the unexpected duplication of function names and errors.
 Functions are further classfied into different groups and saved in different sub name spaces, as introduced in detail later.

 "Debug" folder contains the backup files used by different developers for debugging the toolbox.
 These files are for debug only and should NOT be used/called when users run the toolbox.

-"Documentations" folder contains documentations which introduce the toolbox, such as "DeveloperManual.md" and "UserManual.md".

 "Library" folder contains the library files for Simulink blocks used by the toolbox.
 "SimplexPS_2015a.xls" is the library file in Matlab version 2015a.
 Runing "InstallSimplexPS.m" will automatically convert this lib file to the version of users' Maltab.